balena-io/docs/pages/projects.md

 ## Programming Language Starter Projects

-Below are links to a number of simple 'Hello, World' projects written in a number of different programming languages, designed to form the basis of your own projects written in each language.
+Below is a list of simple 'Hello, World' projects written in a number of different programming languages which are designed to form the basis of your own projects written in each language.

 The projects use [Dockerfile][dockerfile]'s to install packages and configure the local environment as needed for each language.
 This step is performed on the